0rGaan1c/ellty-2nd-assignment/readme.md

 **Note**: Most of my decisions were also influenced by the time limit of the assignment, so I focused on the core part of the problem, building the nested thread logic and ensuring the calculations worked correctly.
 That being said, I’d love to improve the proejct whenever I have free time, like adding more tests, implementing pagination, and generally making the project better.

+## Deployment
+The entire application, including the frontend, backend, and PostgreSQL database, is deployed on Railway.

 ## Backend

 ### Tech Stack